Mental Health

 IAR-DST benefits

-Using this support tool will help improve the efficiency of the mental health consultation, by streamlining the collection of relevant information.
-The IAR is being progressively introduced across federal and state mental health services.
+Using this support tool will help improve the efficiency of mental health referrals by streamlining the reporting of relevant information.
+The IAR-DST is progressively being rolled out nation-wide across federal and state mental health services.
 Widespread uptake of the IAR means there will be consistency in the approach to assessment, referrals and service provision across the sector.

 Brisbane MIND and BrisbaneMIND4KiDS